Top rated

 Astra Sports Tourer Electric (2023-)

-£33,624Typical priceTest score Digital Access for £8.99 a month, cancel at any time.
+Digital first month £5, then £8.99 per month, cancel at any time.

-Ceed Sportswagon (2018-)
+Ceed Sportswagon (2018-2025)

-£22,453Typical priceTest score Digital Access for £8.99 a month, cancel at any time.
+Digital first month £5, then £8.99 per month, cancel at any time.

 Swace (2021-2025)

-£15,661Typical priceTest score Digital Access for £8.99 a month, cancel at any time.
+Digital first month £5, then £8.99 per month, cancel at any time.

 Corolla Touring Sports Hybrid (2019-)

-£30,735Typical priceTest score Digital Access for £8.99 a month, cancel at any time.
+Digital first month £5, then £8.99 per month, cancel at any time.

 Not found the car for you?
-Browse all our estate car reviews.
+Browse all our estate car reviews

-Estate cars used to be the default choice for families and for anyone needing to carry a lot of luggage, but MPVs and particularly 4x4s have captured the attention of many buyers in recent years.
+Estate cars used to be the default choice for families and for anyone needing to carry a lot of luggage, but MPVs and particularly SUVs have captured the attention of many buyers in recent years.

 The best MPVs (people carriers) usually offer much greater seating flexibility, along with more headroom and – in some cases – the option of seven seats.
+If you're after something with room for seven, have a look at our guide to the best seven-seater cars.

-High-riding large SUVs and 4x4s, as well as small SUVs and crossovers, claim to offer much of the practicality of estate cars, although our tests highlight models that come up short inside, despite taking up lots of room on the road.
+High-riding large SUVs and 4x4s, as well as small SUVs and crossovers, claim to offer much of the practicality of estate cars, although our tests highlight models that come up short inside, despite taking up lots of room on the road and being hard to park.
 However, SUVs have a higher, more commanding driving position, and some – depending on the model – will also have better off-road ability.
 Full-sized four-wheel-drive cars are often more expensive to buy and run, though.

 Every car we review is subjected to more than 300 individual tests in a lab, on a test track, and on real roads – and we really clock up the miles, driving around 500 miles in every car we test.